redhajuanda/kuysor/README.md

 # Kuysor

-Kuysor is an SDK designed to simplify the implementation of cursor-based pagination in Golang.
+Tired of wrestling with complex SQL for cursor pagination?
+Kuysor is here to help.
+This lightweight Go SDK makes cursor-based pagination straightforward, letting you focus on your application logic instead of database plumbing.

 ## What is Cursor Pagination?
 Cursor-based pagination (aka Keyset Pagination) is a more efficient and scalable alternative to offset-based pagination, particularly for large datasets.
 Instead of specifying an offset, it uses a cursor—a unique identifier from the last retrieved record—to determine the starting point for the next / previous set of results.

 ## Why choose kuysor?
-- Designed for simplicity and ease of use.
+✅ Designed for simplicity and ease of use.
-- The only Go SDK built for this purpose.
+✅ The only Go SDK built for this purpose.
-- Compatible with most if not all SQL-based databases.
-- Supports multiple sorting columns and ordering directions.
+✅ Compatible with most if not all SQL-based databases ✅ Supports multiple sorting columns and ordering directions.
-- Handles nullable columns in sorting (maximum one nullable column).
+✅ Handles nullable columns in sorting (maximum one nullable column).
-- Built with zero dependencies.
+✅ Zero dependencies.

 ## How kuysor works?
 1. Kuysor modifies your SQL query to support cursor-based pagination, appending the necessary `ORDER BY`, `LIMIT`, and `WHERE` clauses.